 5 The Acts Amendment (Perth Market Authority) Act 1990 s.
 11 reads as follows:

-“

 11. Transitional

 A reference to the Metropolitan Market Trust, whether by use of that name or a similar or abbreviated form of that name —

 (a) in a written law passed or made before the commencement of this Act;